Draco-Cheng/U-Bingo/README.md

 ```

-PS: press Space and Enter can start one draw
+PS: press Space and Enter can start/stop drawing